adarshadshetty/k8s/ReadingMaterial/k8s-SVC.md

 #### Differences between them and when to use which one ?

 # ClusterIP Service
--> Default service
+-> ClusterIP Ip are acessible only within the service -> Default service
 ![Screenshot 2024-07-08 181443](https://github.com/adarshadshetty/k8s/assets/136900544/28274291-60bf-4139-8314-89f26178e573)